osrf/gazebo_tutorials/ros_gzplugins/tutorial.md

 You should be able to launch the RRBot and see a red box attached to the end of the arm.

 Next we will review the Gazebo plugin that gives us the camera functionality and publishes the image to a ROS message.
-In the RRBot we have been following the convention of putting Gazebo elements in the <tt>rrbot.gazebo</tt> file:
+In the RRBot we have been following the convention of putting Gazebo elements in the `rrbot.gazebo` file:

 ~~~
   <!-- camera -->